musevlt/mpdaf/doc/oldchangelog.rst

   - Spectrum's shape is now a tuple, which is consistent with the Cube and Image classes, and with Numpy arrays.

-* Allow to specify the data type of Cube/Image/Spectrum in the constructor (and read an extension as an integer array).
+* Allow one to specify the data type of Cube/Image/Spectrum in the constructor (and read an extension as an integer array).

 * Change the behavior of the ``.clone`` method: now by default it returns an